advorak57/Portfolio_Analysis/README.md

 # Risk Analysis
 Created a box plot for each of the returns.

-Calculatee the standard deviation for each portfolio.
+Calculated the standard deviation for each portfolio.

 Determined which portfolios are riskier than the S&P 500.